We helped wave-energy company Trident Energy to secure development funding. Then we optimised their designs and improved power generation by 50%.

 I am pleased to see the improvements to this technology’s performance.
 This is an excellent contribution to the advancement of wave energy technology.

-The re-designed concept, named PowerPod II, represents a major advance for Trident Energy and its WaveDrive project, which is aimed at developing a generic power take-off system for use in a broad range of wave energy converter – WEC – devices.
+The redesigned concept named PowerPod II, represents a major advance for Trident Energy and its WaveDrive project.
+It’s aimed at developing a generic power take-off system for use in a broad range of wave energy converter (WEC) devices.
 Trident’s WaveDrive project was awarded almost £0.5M.

 Trident Energy said that the technology optimisation project with 42 Technology has exceeded all expectations in improving the performance of the company’s novel linear generator concept.
 We are currently working with Trident Energy to secure further development funding.

-42 Technology carried out a detailed design review of Trident’s existing PowerPod linear generator and successfully optimised it for performance, robustness and manufacturability.
-The design improvements and project outcomes have exceeded expectations and the two companies are now progressing to detailed design of the new linear generator technology.
+42 Technology carried out a detailed design review of Trident’s existing PowerPod linear generator.
+They successfully optimised it for performance, robustness and manufacturability.
+The design improvements and project outcomes have really exceeded expectations.
+We are now progressing to detailed design of the new linear generator technology.